 Different wood options are available to use for split rail fences.
-Some possible yet great selections you may ponder upon are:
+Some possible yet great selections you might consider are:

-Thankfully, efforts to reintroduce the tree to the commercial plane have been in progress for some time.
-So if you plan on making a split rail fence with timber from an American chestnut tree, make sure to consult and follow agriculture guidelines to avoid legal consequences.
+Thankfully, efforts to reintroduce the tree to the commercial market have been in progress for some time.
+So if you plan on making a split rail fence with an American chestnut tree, make sure to consult and follow agriculture guidelines to avoid legal consequences.

 Defined by its highly durable and rot-resistant nature, the black locust tree can be an ideal choice to make split rail fences.
 It has good weather-resistant traits, and it’s also usable in other outdoor wooden applications.

-In particular, Black Locust’s aggressive rot resistance makes is because of its Lignin content.
+In particular, the black locust’s aggressive rot resistance comes from its Lignin content.
 This substance allows chemicals to soften and dissolve within the tree’s heartwood, promoting excellent longevity.

 Western red cedar trees have good weather resistance but often grow in locations with cold and damp climates.
 Identified as a medium- to large-sized tree, it can grow up to about 197 feet tall with proper care.

-Yellow Pine’s durability often makes split rail fence builders, installers, and users fill with awe.
+Yellow pine’s durability often fills split rail fence builders, installers, and users with awe.
 It typically has a Janka hardness rating of 870, which makes it one of the toughest woods to use for fencing and other wooden applications.

 Can I Make My Own Split Rail Fence?